SyneRBI/SIRF/src/torch/README.md

 ### `_ObjectiveFunction` (Forward and Backward Passes)

 *   **Forward Pass:**
-    1. Converts the input PyTorch tensor (representing an image) to a SIRF object.
+    1. Converts the input PyTorch tensor (representing an image for instance) to a SIRF object.
     2. Calls the SIRF `ObjectiveFunction.get_value()` method.
     3. Returns the of the objective function value as a PyTorch tensor.
     4. Saves relevant information to the `ctx` if gradients are needed.

 *   **Backward Pass (VJP):**
     1. Receives the upstream gradient (`grad_output`), in this case it is always a scalar.